 The Disclosures section lists all of your pending and completed disclosures.
 The following image shows an example list.

 - Disclosure ID: automatically generated by FIDS.
 For a completed disclosure, you may click the Disclosure ID to see a read-only view of your point-in-time disclosure.
 If your disclosure’s status is other than Review Complete or No Review Required, you may edit it.
-You will see an Edit this Disclosure button at the bottom of the page.
+An Edit this Disclosure button displays at the bottom of the page.

 - eGC1 Number: the primary eGC1 linked with this disclosure.
 Your disclosure’s status will appear on the PI, Personnel, & Organizations page of this eGC1.
-You will see “(not available)” displayed for disclosures that do not have a primary eGC1.
+The text “(not available)” displays for disclosures that do not have a primary eGC1.

 - Date Disclosed: when you completed the disclosure.

 - Disclosure Required: you need to complete this disclosure.

 - Disclosure Complete: you have completed this disclosure.

 - Review Required: generally, this indicates the disclosure has related SFI, and the reviewer needs to review this disclosure now

 - Waiting for JIT (Just in Time): the system will assess the need for review at the appropriate time

 - No Review Required: generally, this indicates no related SFI, and therefore no review is needed